 Centroid An armored scorpion cyborg creature with nailguns fused to each claw, the Centroid is unique in that it will attempt to avoid projectiles by strafing incoming fire.
 They can be particularly evasive when being fired upon from long range, and for this reason hitscan weapons are more useful than usual when dealing with them.
 Their nails are quite accurate at long distances, though they can also attack with their stingers when the player is within melee range.

 Horn of Conjuring Summons a random creature or creatures to aid the player.
-While these conjured allies seem to have more health than their normal counterparts, they can still be killed either by foes or friendly fire, thus care should be taken to ensure they survive long enough to be useful.
-Due to the simple nature of Quake's AI, summoned creatures often display less-than-intelligent behaviour, which the game's manual describes as a result of the conjuration process.
+While these conjured allies are friendly, they can still be killed either by foes or friendly fire, thus care should be taken to ensure they survive long enough to be useful.
+Due to the simple nature of Quake's AI, summoned creatures often display less-than-intelligent behavior, which the game's manual describes as a result of the conjuration process.

 Empathy Shield Something of a Quad Damage/Pentagram hybrid, though not quite as useful as either.
 The Empathy Shield protects the player from fifty percent of all damage taken during its duration.
 This shielded damages is then reflected back on the attacker, allowing foes to be taken down in quicker fashion than usual.